SerenityOS/serenity/Ports/README.md

 #### `files`

-A list of external files required by the port, one per line.
-The format of each line is as follows:
+An array of external files required by the port, one per line.
+The format of each entry is as follows:

 ```text
 URL NAME HASH